European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Continuing education in the EU

-Continuing education in the EU and any required fees will depend on the immigration requirements of your host Member State and/or the requirements of the educational institution you are studying at.
-You should contact your host country government or your institution for advice.
+Continuing education in the EU and any associated fees will depend on the immigration requirements of your host Member State and/or the requirements of the educational institution you are studying at.
+You should contact your institution or host country government for advice.

 UK students may have entered into arrangements to enrol on courses with universities in EU countries.
-You should check with the relevant institution whether these arrangements will hold after the UK leaves the EU.
+Read further guidance UK nationals studying in the EU.

 We believe that it is strongly in both the UK and the EU’s interests to continue Erasmus+ projects.
 The Government underwrite guarantee means funding is available to UK organisations to support their students to continue their placement in their host EU country.
 We are seeking to agree arrangements with the European Commission to ensure UK students can complete their exchange.